phoi5675/carlaIL/README.md

 now merged : data_collector.py, please see args to collect data manually or automatically.

-collected data will be saved in collecter/output/, named "data_#####.h5

-when you press 'R' key, which is toggle button for recording, it will begin collecting data.

-to change weather, use 'C'

-for further information about Keyboard control or joystick(xbox one pad) control, please see collector/game.py

 # how to collect data
 - create "output" folder in collector/
 - run data_collector.py
 - 'R' key : toggle recording
 - 'C' key : change weather

+collected data will be saved in collecter/output/, named "data_#####.h5

+for further information about Keyboard control or joystick(xbox one pad) control, please see collector/game.py

 # how to train model
 download [Imitation learning](https://github.com/merantix/imitation-learning)